alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 Now, from within the ``customizer`` folder - create another folder named ``default``, this sets up the ``default`` customiser profile.

-From within the ``default`` folder, we must create a folder where all customisation scripts should be placed.
-Create a new folder within the ``default`` folder named:
+From within the ``default`` folder, you must create a folder for each customisation event you would like to add customisation scripts for; customisation scripts for this event will then be placed in this folder.
+See :ref:`customisation-events` for the different events available.

+If you are unsure which event you should use, for most simple customisations such as installing additional system packages or creating new users you will probably want the ``configure`` event.
+In this case you would create a new folder within the ``default`` folder named:

     ``configure.d``